formester/formester-site/content/blog/5-things-you-can-do-with-survey-forms.md

 author: Mriganka Chandra
 createdAt: 2022-12-08T05:38:26.147Z
 coverImg: /img/five_things_you_can_do_with_survey__hero.png
-coverImgAlt: Give things you can do with a survey form
+coverImgAlt: Five things you can do with a survey form
 featured: false
 published: true
 ---